 All parents know that snacks are vital to any successful trip out of the house.
 This is particularly true of bike trips.
 If kids are biking on their own, they are going to be burning up a bunch of calories.
 If they are riding with you in a trailer or bike seat, snacks can help provide entertainment.
-Our favorites are whole fruit (an apple, banana, or orange), bars (Cliff Bar Z-bars), or trail mix.
+Our favorites are whole fruit (an apple, banana, or orange), Cliff Bar Z-bars, Honey Stinger waffles, or trail mix.
 Take more than you think you are going to need—our normally picky toddler eats a TON when we are biking.

 This sounds obvious, but it is amazing how many people head out for a ride without any.
 You should take one bottle of water for each person, or take along a hydration pack.
-There are even Camelbacks that fit small kids.
+Bigger kids can carry their own water in a hydration pack.

 I always bring along a little cash or a credit card.
 Even if you don’t think you’re going to need it, you never know when you might need to stop at a gas station for a drink, or an ice cream shop for a rest, or to call a taxi for an emergency ride home.

 A fix kit and pump.